 |The UF assessment process involves multiple units including, but not limited to:|

 Each intake is reviewed for the following criteria: security, privacy, and alignment with campus technology goals.
 This process involves multiple units, including the Information Security Office, the Privacy Office, the Office of the General Counsel, and Procurement Services.
-It will take 48 hours for a determination to be made by the departments involved with regards to the next steps for your request.
+It will take 2 Business Days for a determination to be made by the departments involved with regards to the next steps for your request.
 Please see Figure 1.
 UF Assessment Process Workflow and Figure 2.
 The 4 Stages Of A Risk Assessment below for additional information.

 The Information Security Office makes its determinations based on the classification of data being used for that project.
 Open, Sensitive, and Restricted are the three data classification types at UF, and each requires a different level of scrutiny for assessments.
 For more information about data classification please click here.
 Any vagueness and lack of specific information will delay the process, so please be as complete and specific as possible when completing the intake form.